CEE-4540/python-tutorial-juandirection/AguaClara Water Treatment Plant Design/Summary Sheets/Flow_Control_and_Measurement.md

 #### Minor Losses

-Unfortunately, there is no simple 'box across the ground' example to explain minor losses.
+Unfortunately, there is no simple 'pushing box across the ground' example to explain minor losses.
 So instead, consider certain components of a [hydraulic jump](https://www.youtube.com/watch?v=5spXXZX55C8 "What an amazingly made video, but sorry for the 3310 PTSD").
 In the video, you can see a great deal of turbulence and eddies in the transition region between the fast, shallow flow and the slow, deep flow.
 The vigorous mixing of the water in the transition region of the hydraulic jump results in a great deal of friction *between water and water* (the measure of a fluid's resistance to internal friction is called [**viscosity**](https://en.wikipedia.org/wiki/Viscosity "Viscosity wikipedia")).
 This turbulent eddy-induced internal friction results in minor losses, much like fluid-pipe friction results in major losses.

 As is the case in a hydraulic jump, a flow expansion (from shallow flow to deep flow) creates the turbulent eddies that result in minor losses.
 This will be a recurring theme in throughout the course: _**minor losses are caused by flow expansions**_.
 Imagine a pipe fitting that connects a small diameter pipe to a large one.
 The flow must expand to fill up the entire large diameter pipe.
 This expansion creates turbulent eddies near the union between the small and large pipes, and these eddies cause minor losses.
 You may already know the equation for minor losses, but understanding where it comes from is very important for effective AguaClara plant design.
 For this reason, you are strongly recommended to read through the full derivation, which can be found [here](https://github.com/AguaClara/CEE4540_DC/blob/master/AguaClara%20Water%20Treatment%20Plant%20Design/Summary%20Sheets/Minor_Loss_Equation_Derivation.md "Remember to check this link").